Fort Chambly National Historic Site

 Learn about the daily visitor fees, free admission for youth and more.

-About Fort Chambly National Historic Site
+Visit Fort Chambly National Historic Site safely.

 More places to discover with Parks Canada

 The Coteau-du-Lac site is a natural stop for history lovers and outdoor enthusiasts.
 As the first fortified lock structure in North America, the canal is the direct ancestor of the St. Lawrence Seaway.